310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
-“Wait, we were gonna do that?!
+“Wait, we were gonna do that!?
 Couldn’t we have just left them out~?”

 “Well, whatever!
 I'm Ryusei Black, Nagumo Tetora…!”
 {% endbubble %}